stillwater-sc/universal/joss/paper.md

 # Availability and Documentation
 *Universal Number Library* is available under the [MIT License](https://choosealicense.com/licenses/mit/).
 The package may be cloned or forked from the [GitHub repository](https://github.com/stillwater-sc/universal.git).
-Documentation is provided via  `Docs`, including a tutorial introducing primary functionality and detailed reference and communication networks.
+Documentation is provided via  `docs`, including a tutorial introducing primary functionality and detailed reference and communication networks.
 The library employs extensive unit testing.

 # Acknowledgements